Ideas for Planning our yearly schedule ( what we are thinking about )

 ( probably at VertexInc in King of Prussia , hmmmmm ? )

-TUESDAY APRIL 23-24 is PHILLY ETE DOWNTOWN - TENTATIVE - Format is a Sit Down POW-WOW with Out of Town Speakers & the eating of the Girl Scout Cookies, an annual tradition.
+TUESDAY APRIL 23-24 is PHILLY ETE DOWNTOWN - DID NOT HAPPEN THIS YEAR - Format is a Sit Down POW-WOW with Out of Town Speakers & the eating of the Girl Scout Cookies, an annual tradition.

 FRIDAY MAY 10 Half Day Conference during PHILLY TECH WEEK ( Our Spring Conference Downtown ) with Live Streaming